Jack P. Blaney Award for Dialogue

-- Public Performance of LINK Dance Foundation’s Experiments: SFU Centre for Dialogue and LINK Dance Foundation presented a preview of Experiments, a full-length dance piece exploring the link between art and science.
+- Public Performance of LINK Dance Foundation’s Experiments: SFU Centre for Dialogue and LINK Dance Foundation presented a preview of Experiments (see below), a full-length dance piece exploring the link between art and science.

 - Tools for Storytelling - Connecting Our Bodies to Our Ideas: Participants explored the dynamic between information and feeling in an afternoon of creative exploration and movement.
 The workshop empowered artists to express their ideas in tangible and visceral new ways.

 - Conversations, Questions and Freefall - A Public Dialogue: Liz Lerman teamed up with Judith Marcuse from the International Centre for Art and Social Change and special guest Arlene Goldbard to lead a discussion on how art practices enrich and inform every corner of our communities.
 Ms. Lerman also previewed excerpts from her book entitled Hiking the Horizontal which explores Liz Lerman’s life-long exploration of dance as a vehicle for human insight and understanding of the world around us.

 LINK Dance's full-length production captures the creativity, experimentation and intuition that scientists and artists employ in understanding the world around them.
 Based on three years of research between dancers and behavioural ecologists (who study the non-verbal communication of animals), Experiments interlaces sound, video, lighting and movemement into a show that ignites curiosity.
 This production was completed in partnership with SFU's Centre for Dialogue and featured Fellow and former academic director, Mark Winston, as one of the performing scientists.